HeyItsDuke/MouseInjectorPCSX2/README.md

 # Note by HeyItsDuke
 This is an unaltered fork of the PCSX2 mouse injector by carnivoroussociety.
 I only have this here for preservation just in case anything happens to the original repository.
 Feel free to fork this if that happens.
+Because I am not actively developing this fork, pull requests will be ignored.

 The original readme is below.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------